Academic Programs | BS in Nursing

 School-to-School transfer applications for the School of Nursing may be submitted online from February 1 to June 1 for the fall semester.
 The School of Nursing does not accept school-to-school transfer applications for the spring semester.

-In general, the College of Nursing will expect a student who is applying directly from high school to have completed the following courses:
+In general, the School of Nursing will expect a student who is applying directly from high school to have completed the following courses:

 • English: 4 years